TUTORIALS & ADVICE

 Paint primer for bodywork: what is it used for?

 Paint primer is one of the essential products in a bodywork workshop.
 Used when preparing the bodywork surface, the primer is an undercoat designed to increase the adhesion of the surface before applying the paint.
 It is also used for finishing.
-Paint primer is very practical, because it can be adapted to any type of car paint.
-Carross offers you a wide choice of automotive primers to meet all your needs, with products from Nexa Autocolor, Standox, Spies Hecker, Sikkens, RM, PPG, Lesonal, Lechler, Maxmeyer, Glasurit, Cromax, De Beer and 4CR, Mobihel and others.
+Primer Paint is very practical, because it can be adapted to any type of car paint.
+Carross offers a wide range of automotive primers to meet all your needs, with products from Nexa Autocolor, Standox, Spies Hecker, Sikkens, RM, PPG, Lesonal, Lechler, Maxmeyer, Glasurit, Cromax, De Beer and 4CR, Mobihel.

 Blistering